Joining your EEA family member

 Unmarried partners must demonstrate to the satisfaction of the Home Office that they are in a durable relationship with each other and have been living together in a subsisting relationship for at least two years immediately preceding the date of application.
 Evidence such as official documentation addressed to both parties in single or joint names for the qualifying period is required.

-Other ways of applying for the EEA family permit:
+Other ways of applying for the EUSS family permit:

 With a derivative right of residence – the carer of someone who has the right to be in the UK, the carer’s child, or the child of an EEA national who previously worked in the UK